mildsunrise/asahi-linux-docs/docs/hw/soc/spmi.md

 ### Basic register access

-For commands that read or write a single register (read register, write register, write zero register) the PARAM field is structured as follows:
+For commands that read or write a single register (read register, write register, register 0 write) the PARAM field is structured as follows:

- - [Bits 0..7] **ADDRESS**: Register address, 0..0x1F (unused for the write zero register command)
+ - [Bits 0..7] **ADDRESS**: Register address, 0..0x1F (unused for the register 0 write command)
  - [Bits 8..15] **VALUE**: Written register value (unused for the read register command)

 In the OPCODE field, any bits specifying this info are ignored and replaced with the relevant bits from PARAM.
 No data bytes follow the command, and 0 (writes) or 1 (reads) data bytes follow the reply.